microsoft/netperf/docs/threat-model.md

 This threat is largely mitigated by the following:

 1. **Approval Required**: Pull Requests from outside contributors are not automatically run.
 They must be approved by a netperf maintainer before they will be run.
+All Pull Requests from outside contributors are thouroughly reviewed before approval.
 2. **Secrets**: Secrets are stored in GitHub Secrets and are not exposed in the Pull Request.
 This means that an attacker would need to compromise the GitHub repository to access the secrets.

+Additionally, the Federated credentials that are used to access the Azure Subscription are limited in scope and only allowed to be executed from the main branch of the netperf repository.
+So, even if a Pull Request were to be run, and somehow get access to the secrets, it would not have access to the Azure Subscription.

 ### Remote Action Triggering